Free Speech, the First Amendment, and Social Media (2)

 The author is wrong, because the publisher is a private company, protected by the First Amendment not restricted by it.
 The publisher has a choice whether to print or not.
 The First Amendment does not obligate a private company to do someone else's bidding.

 Any legal claim against the publisher would need to be grounded in contract law, not constitutional law.
-And it is probable the publisher inserted a clause in the contract allowing cancellation for certain circumstances.
+And as indicated, it is probable the publisher inserted a clause in the contract allowing cancellation for certain circumstances.

 If the author was also a government official, their claim of First Amendment violation would make even less sense.
 Since the First Amendment protects us from government interference, it would make no sense to claim it allows government officials to dictate what can or cannot be published.